AmyWaldron01/AmysGraphTheoryProject/README.md

 code .
 ```
 and it will open the ibyn file in visual studio code. (you also may run this file using Jupyter notebook)
-Images are only displayed in Visual Studio
+Images are only displayed in Visual Studio code!!

 </p>